Appleton family asks for help in solving cold case

 APPLETON, Wis.
 (WFRV) It’s one of the Fox Valley’s longest unsolved cold cases.

-For fifty years one Appleton family has been asking the same question, “Who murdered Frank Frey?”
+For fifty years one Appleton family has been asking the same question, “Who murdered Frank Frye?”

 December 21, 1969, former Appleton Police Officer Frank Frye was murdered and every year since, Frank’s family marks his death with a somber family tradition by laying a wreath at his gravesite.